• Thu, May 21, 2026

 It is important to highlight that the compensation rules after this transition period, that is, from 2029 onwards, have not yet been defined by ANEEL.
 Many people use the value of the Fio B tariff as 28% of the total tariff to calculate DG (distributed generation) solar energy projects.
 However, this idea does not reflect reality.

-It is important to highlight that the value of Fio B varies according to each electricity concession area, being influenced by regional conditions and the number of consumers served in the concession area.
+It is important to emphasize that the value of Fio B varies according to each electricity concession area, being influenced by regional conditions and the number of consumers served in the concession area.
+And that this value of 28% represented an average of all concession areas at the time when changes to the distributed generation (DG) rules began to be discussed in mid-2019.

 To understand the real impact of this change, the Canal Solar carried out an exclusive survey based on data from ANEEL (National Electric Energy Agency), analyzing how the new compensation for Wire B will be.